rahiel/hortiradar/docs/api.md

 ## Python Wrapper

 It's preferable to have descriptive functions in code instead of bare HTTP requests.
-Internally we use the Tweety wrapper for Python 2 (open an issue if you need Python 3 support).
+Internally we use the Tweety wrapper for Python 3+.
 Install it from our repository:

 ``` shell
 pip install git+https://github.com/mctenthij/hortiradar.git